District of Columbia Commission on the Arts and Humanities (CAH)

 -Costs related to fundraisers and off-site special events; and

--Travel not directly related to executing the proposed exhibition.
+-Travel or other expenses not directly related to executing the proposed exhibition.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.